A Growing List: Trump Associates Ensnared in Legal Troubles

 George Papadopoulos, who served as a foreign policy adviser to Trump's 2016 campaign, was sentenced in September 2018 to 14 days in prison for lying to the FBI about his contacts with a mysterious professor in Europe who told him about dirt Russia had on Trump's Democratic opponent, Hillary Clinton.

-That disclosure to Papadopoulos triggered the start of the FBI investigation in July 2016.
+That disclosure to Papadopulous triggered the start of the FBI investigation in July 2016.

 Associated Press writer Eric Tucker contributed to this report.